h0mbre/h0mbre.github.io/_posts/2020-01-28-HEVD_AbitraryWrite_32bit.md

 Huge thanks to the blog authors, no way I could've finished these first two exploits without your help/wisdom.

 ## Goal
+For this post, I will only be concerned with creating a functional exploit.
+The code will be ugly, but it will work.
+In the next post, when we port our exploit to x86-64, I will worry about cleaning the code up, utilizing classes to define data structures and maybe even make the portable for both 32 and 64-bit Windows 7.

+## Getting IOCTL with IDA
+First and foremost, we need to use IDA to determine the IOCTL code we need to interact with our desired function.